Dhruv10-8/CodeUsername108/README.md

 ## **My Top Projects**

 ### LoanRisk
-A website that accesses bank records and uses ML to classify whether they are eligible for loans or not.
+An application that accesses bank records and uses ML to classify whether they are eligible for loans or not.
 The main feature is SHAP, which explains why a user was/was not eligible for loans.

 ### FixMyCity
-A website developed using the MERN stack and Flask, which allows users to add complaints to the website, visible on a map.
+An application developed using the MERN stack and Flask, which allows users to add complaints to the website, visible on a map.
 The danger level of these complaints is classified using a clustering approach.

+### E-Chunav
+An application that allows users to place their votes online instead of having to go to voting centres in person.
+Combined with various verification methods, users can vote without fear of any complications.

 ### EcoDispose
 A website developed using Flask and HTML-CSS-JS that lets you upload images of waste and classify them based on organic or recyclable using machine learning, and then provides methods to dispose of waste using OpenAI's GPT-4o.